Exemplary Merging Clusters: Weak-lensing and X-ray Analysis of the Double Radio Relic Merging Galaxy Clusters MACS 1752.0+4440 and ZWCL 1856.8+6616: Discussion

-\item The radio relics can also be used to approximate the collision speed by assuming the DSA model and converting the spectral indices to Mach numbers. \cite{2012bonafede} reported injection spectral indices of 0.6 and 0.8, which give Mach numbers of 4.6 and 2.8 for the NE and SW radio relics, respectively.
+\item The radio relics can be used to approximate the collision speed by assuming the DSA model and converting the spectral indices to Mach numbers. \cite{2018ha} showed that axial shocks propagate at a nearly constant speed and Mach number from impact to 1 Mpc, which suggests that the shock Mach number may be a valid proxy for the collision speed.
+For MACS1752, \cite{2012bonafede} reported injection spectral indices of 0.6 and 0.8, which give Mach numbers of 4.6 and 2.8 for the NE and SW radio relics, respectively.
 Unable to measure the X-ray temperature in the pre-shock region (outside the radio relic), we calculated the ICM sound speed from the global temperature (\mytilde$5.9$ keV) to be $c_s\sim1200$ km s$^{-1}$.
-This should be taken as an upper limit on the sound speed assuming that the merger activity has inflated the temperature of the cluster. \cite{2018ha} showed that axial shocks propagate at a nearly constant speed and Mach number from impact to 1 Mpc, which suggests that the shock Mach number may be a valid proxy for the collision speed.
-Thus, the expected collision velocity based on the Mach number of the radio relics is 5520 km s$^{-1}$ for the NE relic and 3360 km s$^{-1}$ for the SW.
-Both of these values are extremely high for a cluster merger.
-However, radio relics are known to have high Mach numbers, which may be caused by a preferential detection of the highest Mach number region of the shock \citep{2018ha, 2019vanweeren}.
-Furthermore, a number of systematic effects may play a role \citep{2014stroe, 2016vanweeren, 2017hoang}.
-Although the velocities from the radio relics are high, we still provide TSC calculations based on them.
-Using the relic distance of 1.2 Mpc from barycenter, gives a TSC in the range 0.21 - 0.35 Gyrs.
+This should be taken as an upper limit on the sound speed assuming that the merger activity has inflated the temperature of the cluster.
+Based on these properties, the expected collision velocity is 5520 km s$^{-1}$ for the NE relic and 3360 km s$^{-1}$ for the SW.
+These high velocities translate to a TSC in the range 0.21 - 0.35 Gyrs for the average relic distance of 1.2 Mpc from barycenter. \edit2{It is worth noting that the collision velocity and TSC from the radio relics are somewhat departed from the MCMAC and analog methods.} A number of systematic effects may play a role \citep{2014stroe, 2016vanweeren, 2017hoang}.
+Furthermore, Mach numbers inferred from radio spectral indices tend to be high, which may be caused by a preferential detection of the highest Mach number region of the shock \citep{2018ha, 2019vanweeren}.

 \end{itemize}